ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 ## Better configs loading

-We told Grunt how to load tasks itself, but we didn't quite finish yet!
+We told Grunt how to load tasks itself, but we didn't quite finish yet.

 As [Organizing Your Grunt Tasks](https://css-tricks.com/organizing-grunt-tasks/) article suggest, one of the most useful things we're trying to do here is split up a monolithic Gruntfile into smaller standalone files.

 If you read the mentioned article, you'll know it's better to move all task configuration into external files.

-So, intead of single `gruntfile.js` file:
+So, instead of large single `gruntfile.js` file:

     module.exports = function (grunt) {